-MATH 020 5 Units Analytic Geometry and Calculus I
+Analytic Geometry and Calculus I

-Prerequisite: Grades of C or better in MATH 002 and 051, or MATH 004.
-Course Advisory: SCC minimum English standard.
+Prerequisite: A minimum grade of C in both MATH 002 and 051, or MATH 004 with a minimum grade of C. Course Advisory: SCC minimum English standard.
 MATH 020, the first of the three-semester sequence in Analytic Geometry and Calculus for students majoring in mathematics, engineering, and most physical sciences, is the study of the differential and integral calculus of functions of one variable.
 Topics covered are limits, continuity, differentiation of algebraic and transcendental functions, applications of the derivative, definite and indefinite integrals, fundamental theorem of calculus, and applications of the definite integral.
 Lab hours may be scheduled or TBA depending on the section.
 Students are expected to complete both the lecture and lab portions of the course.
 Five hours lecture, one hour lab.

-MATH 021 5 Units Analytic Geometry and Calculus II
+Analytic Geometry and Calculus II

-Prerequisite: A grade of C or better in MATH 020.
-Course Advisory: SCC minimum English standard.
+Prerequisite: MATH 020 with a minimum grade of C. Course Advisory: SCC minimum English standard.

 Math 021, the second of the three-semester sequence in Analytic Geometry and Calculus for students majoring in mathematics, engineering, and most physical sciences, continues the study of the differential and integral calculus of functions of one variable.
 Topics included are introduction to differential equations, computing area and volume, applications and techniques of integration, polar coordinates, infinite series, improper integrals, and L'Hopital's Rule.
 Lab hours may be scheduled or TBA depending on the section.
 Students are expected to complete both the lecture and lab portions of the course.
 Five hours lecture, one hour lab.